GM promises more electric vehicles, paid for by SUVs

 Automakers, including electric vehicle market leader Tesla Inc, lose money on electric cars because battery costs are still higher than comparable internal combustion engines.

-GM funds its forays into new technology using cash generated by old-technology vehicles popular with its core customer base in the U.S. heartland.
-In comparison, Tesla has burned through an estimated $10 billion in cash and has yet to show a full-year profit.
+GM funds its forays into new technology using a river of cash generated by old-technology vehicles popular with its core customer base in the United States heartland.
+In comparison, Tesla has burned through an estimated $10 billion in cash and has yet to show a full year profit.

-GM earned more than 90 percent of its $12.5 billion (9.42 billion pounds) in pretax profits last year in North America, amid robust demand for its lineup of large sport utility vehicles and pickup trucks.
-The company’s profitable operations in China rely on consumer demand for an expanding lineup of gasoline-powered SUVs.
+GM earned more than 90 percent of its $12.5 billion in pretax profits last year in North America, amid robust demand for its lineup of large sport utility vehicles and pickup trucks.
+The company’s profitable operations in China rely on consumer demand for an expanding lineup of gasoline powered SUVs.

 GM has previously announced plans to make some of its future electric vehicles capable of driving themselves in robot taxi fleets.
 The company offered sneak peeks of three electric vehicle prototypes: a Buick brand sport utility vehicle, a sporty Cadillac wagon and a futuristic pod car wearing a Bolt badge.